-- First determine all solutions that satisfy recurrence relation. - ► Then pick the right one by analyzing boundary conditions. - First consider the homogenous case.
+- First determine all solutions that satisfy recurrence relation. - Then pick the right one by analyzing boundary conditions.

 - ▶ The solution T[1], T[2], T[3],... is completely determined by a set of boundary conditions that specify values for T[1],...,T[k]. - In fact, any k consecutive values completely determine the solution. - k non-concecutive values might not be an appropriate set of boundary conditions (depends on the problem).